-In operation for more than 25 years, AKE's website says it "supports organisations working and investing in challenging, remote and hostile environments worldwide."
+In operation for more than 25 years, AKE's website says it "supports organizations working and investing in challenging, remote and hostile environments worldwide."

-It also offers a highly regarded series of courses, "Surviving Hostile Regions," which are recognized at the very first courses specifically designed for professionals working in hostile and challenging environments.
+It also offers a highly regarded series of courses, "Surviving Hostile Regions," which are recognized as the very first courses specifically designed for professionals working in hostile and challenging environments.

 It works closely with the insurance industry, to provide clients with political risk and security consultancy designed to mitigate risks using an "intelligence-led approach."